DzRepo/SprinklrClientTest/README.md

 # SprinklrClientTest
-A console test application that uses the SprinklrClientLibrary
+A console test application that uses the SprinklrClient Library